xorganic/TSM/README.md

 ##Usage:

-    *Run the compiled executable file on the victim's machine.
+    1-Run the compiled executable file on the victim's machine.

-    *Replace the IP address and port number in the code with that of the attacker's machine.
+    2-Replace the IP address and port number in the code with that of the attacker's machine.

-    *Run a netcat listener on the specified port to receive the command output.
+    3-Run a netcat listener on the specified port to receive the command output.

-    *Connect to the victim's machine using the specified IP address and port number.
+    4-Connect to the victim's machine using the specified IP address and port number.

-    *Once connected, the input/output will be redirected to the attacker's machine and the attacker can execute commands on the victim's machine.
+    5-Once connected, the input/output will be redirected to the attacker's machine and the attacker can execute commands on the victim's machine.

-    *To exit, simply terminate the netcat listener and the remote process will exit automatically.
+    6-To exit, simply terminate the netcat listener and the remote process will exit automatically.

 ##Note: